-Cozy up with a bowl of this Sausage Potato Soup.
+Cozy up with a bowl of this Potato Soup with Sausage.
 Chock full of potatoes and other vegetables and a spicy Italian Sausage, this soup is delicious comfort food.

 Last week we had a rainy day — and it was so exciting.
 That’s what years of drought will do for you.
 You go outside in your pajamas and barefeet and let your kids ignore school to splash in puddles.
 Kinda like that Ray Bradbury short story we had to read in high school — only reversed.
 If we’re gonna have that rain, we are going to enjoy it.